Overview

 Email(uppercase),user-id(dash),user.id(dot)

-To configure custom authentication in the CDP Portal:- Navigate to your project in the CDP Portal
+To configure custom authentication in the CDP Portal:1

 - Issuer (

-iss): Your Identity Provider’s domain.
-Note that you are required to specify the issuer. - Audience (
+iss): Your Identity Provider’s domain (required) - Audience (

 aud): Your API or app identifier

-- User Identifier Claim: Specify which JWT claim to use for identifying users
+- User Identifier Claim: Which JWT claim to use for identifying users

-- Default: If left empty, CDP will use the standard
+- Default: If left empty, CDP uses the standard

 subclaim - Examples:

-email,username,user_id,external_id - Validation: Must start with a lowercase letter and contain only lowercase letters and underscores
+email,username,user_id,external_id - Validation: Must start with a lowercase letter, only lowercase letters and underscores

-- CDP will verify that this claim exists and is non-empty in your JWTs during authentication
+- CDP verifies this claim exists and is non-empty during authentication

 The CDP Frontend SDK provides built-in support for custom authentication through thecustomAuth configuration option.